 The filter media must not be out of the water for more than a few minutes during the entire cleaning process.
 The aquarium nitrogen cycle bacteria are aquatic based species, and can’t survive for long in the air.

 6. Turn everything back on

 Do not forget that you have turned off everything electrical in the fish tank.
-Now you must turn them back on before you are done.
-You must make sure everything especially the filter and the heater are working properly again.
-It is necessary to watch the aquarium for at least a few minutes after everything is done to make sure everything is alright.
+Now you must turn them back on.
+You must make sure everything especially the filter and the heater is working properly again.
+It is necessary to watch the aquarium for at least a few minutes after you have finished everything.
+It is to make sure everything is alright.

 Additional Tips for partial water change:

-For saltwater aquariums, additional work might involve the saltwater mix-up for the new water, as well as cleaning up the protein skimmer cup during the fish tank maintenance.
+For saltwater aquariums, additional work might involve the saltwater mix-up for the new water, as well as clean up the protein skimmer cup during the fish tank maintenance.

-Weekly aquarium maintenance does not take more than 15~30 minutes usually, but it is extremely beneficial to help your fish and the whole aquarium system to stay healthy.
-The little maintenance work can also keep the fish keeper a little more physically active, which is good for you too.
-Now you can sit back and enjoy the fish after the work is done.
+Weekly aquarium maintenance does not take more than 15~30 minutes usually.
+It is hugely beneficial to help your fish and the whole aquarium system to stay healthy.
+The little maintenance work can also keep the fish keeper a little more physically active.
+It is good for you too.
+Now you can sit back and enjoy the fish after the work is complete.